Jun 2, 2023

 A certificate of deposit (CD) is a type of savings account that earns interest on a deposit for a fixed period of time, typically at a higher rate than a standard savings account.
 CDs are structured by term length, or how long the money must remain in the account before you can withdraw it without penalty.
 Term lengths can range from a few months to five or 10 years.

-CDs are on the safer end of the risk spectrum, and deposits are FDIC-insured.
+CDs are considered a safe investment on the risk spectrum, and deposits are FDIC-insured.
 That said, your earning potential is bound by the rise and fall of interest rates.
 Since your money is locked in for the term length, you could miss out on increased earning potential when interest rates rise.
 In this case, it makes sense to go with a short-term CD so you can reinvest with higher interest rates in the future.

 In general, you can earn more with a CD compared to a high-yield savings account, for the trade-off of having your cash locked in for the term length.